cszach/passwordform-demo/README.md

         <p>
             A virtual server can be created with an application.
 Maybe Wampp, maybe Xampp. <br/>
             Once started, the application links localhost with a specific directory on your computer, known as "root directory". <br/>
-            For example, as for Xampp, the root directory on Windwos is C:\xampp\htdocs, on Linux is /opt/lampp/htdocs. <br/>
+            For example, as for Xampp, the root directory on Windows is C:\xampp\htdocs, on Linux is /opt/lampp/htdocs. <br/>
             To access a file in the root directory via your web browser, you would have to type localhost, and then <br/>
             a forward slash, and then the file name. <br/> <br/>
             For instance, you have a file called "index.html" in your root directory.
 That is, the location of that file <br/>